rust-lang/rust/src/doc/reference.md

 ## Macros

 `macro_rules` allows users to define syntax extensions in a declarative way.
-We call such extensions "macros by example" or simply "macros" — to be distinguished from the "procedural macros" defined in [compiler plugins][plugin].
+We call such extensions "`macro_rules!` macros" or simply "macros" — to be distinguished from the "procedural macros" defined in [compiler plugins][plugin].

 As shown below, the body of a `macro_rules` macro consists of one or more